Professors: Frost (Director), Sugimori, Weng, White, Yang, Zhang (on leave Fall 2021)

 East Asian Studies is an interdisciplinary major that introduces students to the region that includes China, Japan, and Korea.
-Home to some of the world¹s most ancient and complex cultures, East Asia continues to be a significant, though little understood region today.
-The East Asian Studies major requires at least two years of either Chinese or Japanese (or demonstrated equivalency) and at least six months of study aboard in China, Japan, or Korea.
-In addition to language courses in Chinese or Japanese, students take courses taught in English on the literatures, histories, cultures, and societies of China, Japan, and Korea to develop both in-depth knowledge of one country and broader familiarity with the region in general.
-The skills and cultural expertise that East Asian Studies majors acquire are applicable in a wide variety of career fields, including, but not limited to, education, business, government, law, and communications.
+Home to some of the world’s most ancient and complex cultures, today East Asia remains a powerful locus of global trade, finance, and popular culture, as well as a region of significant geopolitical interest.
+East Asian Studies majors at Kalamazoo College combine required courses, study abroad experiences, and elective classes to develop extensive knowledge of a specific country (China, Japan, or Korea) and broader familiarity with the region as a whole.
+The major requires at least six units of either Chinese or Japanese (or demonstrated equivalency) and at least a long-term (six-unit) study abroad in China, Japan, or Korea.
+In addition to language courses in Chinese or Japanese, students take courses taught in English on the literatures, histories, cultures, and societies of China, Japan, and Korea.
+East Asian Studies faculty members work with students to craft plans of study that suit their interests and goals.
+The skills and cross-cultural expertise that East Asian Studies majors acquire are applicable in a wide variety of career fields, including, but not limited to, education, business, government, law, and communications.

 East Asian Studies Research Guide at the Kalamazoo College Library